MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Azure's global footprint includes over 60 announced regions.
 A *region* is a geographic perimeter that contains a set of data centers.

+Azure regions have a variety of configurations (also called *region architectures*).

 Many Azure regions provide *availability zones*, which are separated groups of data centers.
 Within a region, each availability zone is close enough together to have very low-latency connections to other availability zones, but they're far enough apart to ensure that they have independent power, cooling, and networking infrastructure.
 Availability zones are designed so that if one zone has an outage, then regional services, capacity, and high availability are supported by the remaining zones.

 The following diagram shows several Azure regions.
 Regions 1 and 2 support availability zones.

 :::image type="content" border="false" source="../_images/regions-availability-zones/regions-availability-zones.png" alt-text="Diagram showing data centers, availability zones and regions":::

-For more information, see [What are Azure regions and availability zones?][availability-zones-overview]

 If you deploy into an [Azure region that contains availability zones][azure-regions-with-availability-zone-support], then you can use multiple availability zones together to keep separate copies of your application and data within separate physical data centers in a wide metropolitan area.